tale-toul/OCP4baremetalIPI/Terraform/README.md

 ## Create the AWS metal instance

-The terraform template in this directory creates a c5n.metal instance in AWS to be used as a base to deploy a baremetal OCP 4 cluster using KVM/libvirt.
+The terraform template in this directory creates a metal instance in AWS to be used as a base to deploy a baremetal OCP 4 cluster using KVM/libvirt.

 The elements created are: